discretize/discretize-guides/cm-guides/elementalist/weaver/index.md

 - <Skill id="43803"/> -> <Skill id="45313"/> -> <Skill id="5529"/> -> <Skill id="43074"/> -> auto chain
  -> <Skill id="44451"/> -> <Skill id="5691"/> -> <Skill id="5557"/>
 - Jump over the wave to not get knocked.
 - **NOTE:** If phases are slow you will be able to use <Skill id="5687"/> again in phase 4 to CC the boss/avoid damage.
-Dont be shy to use CC consumable if CC is slow.

 </ConditionalComponent>